Historical Range in California: Red

 Frequents rocky streams and rivers with rocky substrate and open, sunny banks, in forests, chaparral, and woodlands.
 Sometimes found in isolated pools, vegetated backwaters, and deep, shaded, spring-fed pools.

 This frog has disappeared from much of its range in California (possibly up to 45 percent.)
 Populations south of southern Monterey County are now apparently extinct.
 Extremely high water levels in 1969 may have been one cause for that decline.
 Rana boylii is also gone from an estimated 66 percent of its range in the foothills of the Sierra Nevada Mountains, especially south of highway 80 where it is nearly extinct.
-Water released from reservoirs, that washes away eggs and tadpoles and forces adult frogs away from the streams leaving them more vulnerable to predators, is a serious problem for frogs in the Sierra Nevada foothills.
-Air-borene pesticides from the vast agricultural fields of the Central Valley are also likely to be a primary threat.
-Recreational activities along streams that alter streambeds, especially gold mining, are also having a negative impact on frog populations in the Sierra foothills.
-Introduced fish also stress frog populations by consuming eggs and tadpoles, and introduced bullfrogs compete for food and eat the frogs.
-Habitat loss, disese, introduced crayfish, stream alteration from dams, mining, logging, and grazing, are also threats to this frog.
+Water released from reservoirs is a serious problem for frogs in the Sierra Nevada foothills when it washes away eggs and tadpoles and forces adult frogs away from the streams leaving them more vulnerable to predators.
+Airborne pesticides from the vast agricultural fields of the Central Valley are also a threat.
+When gold mining and other recreational activities in streams alter the streambeds they also have a negative impact on yellow-legged frog populations in the Sierra Nevada foothills.
+Non-native fish also stress frog populations by consuming eggs and tadpoles, and introduced bullfrogs also compete for food and eat the frogs.
+Habitat loss, disease, introduced crayfish, stream alteration from dams, mining, logging, and grazing, are also threats to this species.

 |